Hidden talents in context: Can ecologically relevant stimuli improve cognitive performance among adversity-exposed youth?

 Ethan S. Young, Willem E. Frankenhuis, Danielle J. DelPriore, & Bruce J. Ellis

-Children developing in harsh conditions often perform poorly on standard cognitive tests.
-However, the hidden talents approach proposes that performance for some abilities may be enhanced by adversity or improved under ecologically relevant conditions.
-We examine ecologically relevant content in cognitive testing.
-Sampling 618 socioeconomically diverse adolescents, we measured performance on two versions of an attention shifting and working memory updating task—one abstract, the other ecological.
-Across multiple sources, we measured environmental unpredictability, violence, and poverty, and tested adversity × task version interactions using a preregistered multiverse approach.
-We did not find adversity × task version interactions for attention shifting, but there were main effects of unpredictability and violence, indicating improved attention shifting irrespective of task version.
-For working memory updating, violence- and poverty-exposed youth performed worse on the abstract but not the ecological version, equalizing performance among adversity-exposed youth.
-We found no relation between updating performance and unpredictability.
+Adversity-exposed youth often perform poorly on standard cognitive tests.
+However, the hidden tal- ents approach proposes some abilities are enhanced by adversity, especially under ecologically rel- evant conditions.
+Sampling 618 adolescents (M age = 13.62, SD age = 0.81; 48.22% female; 64.56% White), we administered two versions of an attention shifting and working memory updating task— one abstract, one ecological.
+We measured environmental unpredictability, violence, and poverty, and tested adversity × task version interactions.
+There were no interactions for attention shifting, but there were main effects of unpredictability and violence, indicating improved attention shift- ing, on average.
+For working memory updating, violence- and poverty-exposed youth performed worse on the abstract but not the ecological version, equalizing performance.
+We found no relation between updating and unpredictability.